Your Safety is our #1 Priority!

 In addition to the protocols and procedures below, our staff are actively monitoring and engaged in the industry's best practices for attendee health.
 We have implemented the cleaning guidelines recommended by the CDC and State and local health agencies and required by the GBAC STAR™ accreditation.

-We invite you to explore the ways we are keeping our theaters and lobbies safe for you and our community.
+We've implemented a number of new procedures and we invite you to view our welcome back video or read about our new entry procedures below to explore the ways we are keeping our theaters and lobbies safe for you and our community.

 GBAC STAR FACILITY ACCREDITATION